Table of Contents

 Not making payroll tax deposits is a mistake!
 I understand there may be times when a business is short cash and unable to timely pay bills.
 That being said, I would recommend not paying OTHER business expenses before payroll tax deposits.
 The IRS can hold certain individuals personally liable who are required to collect, account for, and pay over taxes held in trust and willfully fails to perform any of these activities.
 If the IRS assigns a Revenue Officer to your case to inquire about trust fund taxes we recommend you retain a tax lawyer.

 I have a Federal Tax Lien

-Once a tax lien is filed it is public record and taxpayer can expect to be contacted by tax resolutions companies.
+Once a tax lien is filed it is public record and the taxpayer can expect to be contacted by tax resolutions companies.
 Many taxpayers are embarrassed about the tax lien and their unpaid tax debt.
-Generally speaking the way to remove a tax lien is paying the tax debt in full.
+Generally speaking, the way to remove a tax lien is by paying the tax debt in full.
 However, an IRS tax lien may be withdrawn before being satisfied but only under certain circumstances see IRS Lien Notice Withdrawal.